Tokle89/cross-course-project-Tokle89/README.md

 Was tasked with designing and creating a website called Rainy Days.
 A online shop selling rain jackets.
 The website is created on Html, Css and Javascript.

 The user has to be able maneuver the site easily.
-And be able to add a jacket or jackets to the shopping cart, complete the purchase.
+Be able to add products to the shopping cart, and complete the purchase.

 After the user have completed the purchase he will be taken to a purchase complete page, where he is given a receipt and a message that the purchase was complete.

 Site architecture: